solid/process/README.md

 Administrators are appointed by the Solid Director.
 Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
 Anyone may apply to be an Administrator.
 Administrator applications are not reviewed by other Administrators.
 They are reviewed only by the Solid Director.

-# Solid Libraries and Tutorials
+# Solid Libraries

-Anyone can write a Solid library and/or tutorial based on the Solid specification.
+Anyone can write a Solid library based on the Solid specification.

-[Librarians](https://github.com/solid/process/blob/master/librarians.md) are responsible for keeping an up to date overview of the Solid Libraries and Tutorials within the ['implement' tab on solidproject.org](https://github.com/solid/solid.github.io/tree/master/pages/implement).
-Solid Libraries are also responsible for keeping libraries and tutorials that can be found in the Solid GitHub account up to date.
+[Librarians](https://github.com/solid/process/blob/master/librarians.md) are responsible for keeping an up to date overview of the Solid Libraries both in the Solid GitHub account and outside within the ['implement' tab on solidproject.org](
+(https://github.com/solid/solid.github.io/tree/master/pages/implement).
+Librarians are also responsible for keeping libraries that can be found in the Solid GitHub account up to date.

 Librarians communicate about these responsibilities via [a dedicated gitter channel](https://gitter.im/solid/libraries).